slugbyte/safeutils/README.md

   Revert trash fetch back to where they came from.
   Fetch trash files to current dir.

-  REVERT/FETCH: (linux-only)
+  Revert and Fetch: (linux-only)
+    -r --revert trashfile     Revert a trash file to its original location.
+    -f --fetch  trashfile     Fetch a trash file to the current directory.
+                              Fetch and Revert also manage .trashinfo files.

+    FZF:
-  -r --revert trashfile     Revert a file from trash back to where it came from -R --revert-fzf           Use fzf to revert a trash file -F --fetch-fzf            Use fzf to fetch a trash_file to the current dir
+    -R --revert-fzf           Use fzf to revert a trash file.
+    -F --fetch-fzf            Use fzf to fetch a trash file to the current dir.

-  FZF PREVIEW OPTIONS: (combine with --revert-fzf --fetch-fzf) --viu                  Add support for viu block image display in fzf preview.
+    FZF Preview Options: (Combine with --revert-fzf or --fetch-fzf) --viu                  Add support for viu block image display in fzf preview.
     --viu-width            Overwrite the width viu images are displated at.
     --fzf-preview-window   Overwrite the --preview-window fzf flag. (see fzf --help)

+  Other Flags:
   -s --silent               Only print errors.
   -V --version              Print version.
   -h --help                 Display this help.